 Overview of the different labeling and marking requirements, including any restrictive advertising or labeling practices and where to get more information.

 Japanese law requires labels for products in many categories.
-Generally, labeling for most imported products is not required at the customs clearance stage, but at the point of sale.
+Generally, labeling for most imported products is not required at the customs clearance stage but at the point of sale.
 Consequently, Japanese importers commonly affix a label to an imported product after it has cleared customs.
-While importers are not required to affix a label to fresh foods such as grapefruit or oranges, the retailer is required to display country of origin near the product.
+While importers are not required to affix a label to fresh foods such as grapefruit or oranges, the retailer is required to display the country of origin near the product.
 To ensure that a given product meets all applicable requirements and is properly labeled, the U.S. exporter should work with a Japanese agent or importer.

 For more information on labeling and marking requirements, please see the following web-based resources: